ikmb/GP2_dataset_analysis/README.md

 * Method details before writing the method section
 * Method details so specific that they need not be published

-A table of individual mice and their weight used as covariate for a sequencing experiment should be saved as a file.
+A table of individual mice and their weight used as covariate for a sequencing experiment should be saved as a file and referenced in 00_Files.md.

 ### 01_Background.md